h2non/node-authrc/README.md

 The authrc file search process algorithm will do the following:

 ```
-1.0 Try to find on the current working directory
+1.0 Try to find .authrc file on the current working directory
  1.1 If found, read the file and return the result
  1.2 If not found, fallback to $HOME
-2. Try to search the file in $HOME
+2. Try to find .authrc file in $HOME directory
  2.1 If found, read it and return the content
  2.2 If not found, return `null` and exit
 ```